Annotated Atheist Reading List

 explanation is superficially less satisfying that the biological

-version of Darwinism, because ti makes heavier demands on luck.
+version of Darwinism, because ti makes heavier demands on

-our limited human intuition is comfortable with.
+more luck than our limited human intuition is comfortable with.

 - We should not give up hope of a better crane arising in the

 physics, something as powerful as Darwinism is for biology.
-But

-even in the absence of a strongly satisfying crane to match the
+But even in the absence of a strongly satisfying crane to match the

-biological one, the relatively weak cranes we have at present are, when
+biological one, the relatively weak cranes we have at present are,

-self-defeating skyhook hypothesis of an intelligent designer.
+the self-defeating skyhook hypothesis of an intelligent designer.

 "Religion has actually convinced people that there's an invisible man -

-living in the sky - who watches everything you do, every minute of
+living in the sky - who watches everything you do, every minute of every

-things, he has not want you to do.
-And if you do any of these ten
+has not want you to do.
+And if you do any of these ten things, he

-and choke and scream and cry forever and ever 'til the end of
+and scream and cry forever and ever 'til the end of time . . .
+But

-time . . .
-But He lover you!" ...
+He lover you!" ...
 George Carlin (pg 279)

 "Fundamentalist religion is hell-bent on ruining the scientific